 Child Custody Lawyers Offer Clients Compassionate and Competent Counsel in Northern Virginia

-Providing Fairfax, McLean, and all of Northern Virginia with quality legal services since 2000
+Providing McLean, and all of Northern Virginia with quality legal services since 2000

 Agreeing with your spouse on child custody and visitation arrangements can be difficult.
-As experienced family law attorneys, we at The Leiser Law Firm, PLLC, work with you and your spouse to help you reach a mutually beneficial agreement.
+As experienced family law attorneys, we at The Leiser Law Firm work with you and your spouse to help you reach a mutually beneficial agreement.
 However, we recognize that, despite everyone’s best efforts, child custody negotiations sometimes fail.
-Rest assured that when you retain our services, you gain the support of a formidable legal team that regularly fights on behalf of divorce clients in Northern Virginia and Washington, D.C.
+Rest assured that when you retain our services, you gain the support of a formidable legal team that regularly fights on behalf of divorce clients in Northern Virginia.